 Also useful for: family beach trips (especially if you hate lying down on a towel your kids have tracked sand all over!); any time you want to keep yourself and your stuff separate from the dirt and sand on the ground.

-My dear husband’s parents got the girls one of these when we went cabin-camping with them last summer.
+My dear husband’s parents got the girls an ice-cream ball when we went cabin-camping with them last summer.
 I remained skeptical after the girls made their one and only batch of ice cream on that trip, even though we’d all loved the delicious homemade ice cream.

 Then, a few weeks later, we went camping with Keisha and her family.
 As I’d hoped, rolling the ball for a half-hour kept our four kids, then ages 3-6, occupied while the grownups set up camp and prepped dinner – and it gave the kids a chance to make an important contribution to our evening’s meal, of which they were proud.